avalanche-foundation/ACPs/ACPs/113-provable-randomness/README.md

 When a block proposer attempts to build a new block, it would need to use the parent block as a reference.

+The `vrfSig` field within each block is going to be daisy-chained to the `vrfSig` field from it's parent block.

 Populating the `vrfSig` would following this logic:

 1. The current proposer has a BLS key